-Top Guides has four Directors who are all well known in the local outdoor community.
+Top Guides has three Directors who are all well known in the local outdoor community.

 George is a former member of the Police Search and Rescue team and was the alpine specialist for this team.
 After many years in the Police force, including multiple overseas deployments in the tropics, George has strong cultural understanding.
 George has a significant background in the outdoors as an instructor for the Mountain Safety Council, as well as having adventured in many places across the world.

 Mike is a long time Taranaki Land Search and Rescue volunteer, a member of the Alpine Cliff Rescue Team, and currently an Alpine Specialist on the Taranaki Rescue Helicopter.
 He was formally an Asset Manager for the Department of Conservation where he looked after their buildings and structures.
 Mike is the company's primary safety person and steered our SMS (safety plan) through the audit process to approval.
 As a long time adventurer in Taranaki, Mike knows the nuances of Mount Taranaki well.